Dreams (1990 film): Filming

-The "Village of the Watermills" segment was filmed at the Daio Wasabi farm in the Nagano Prefecture.
-The segment, and the film as a whole, ends with an excerpt from "In the Village", part of the Caucasian Sketches, Suite No. 1 by the Russian composer Mikhail Ippolitov-Ivanov.
+"The Village of the Water Mills" segment was filmed at the Daio Wasabi farm in Nagano Prefecture.
 The colorful costumes worn by the villagers during a funeral procession are based on unusual clothes that Kurosawa saw in a remote northern village in his childhood.
-The idea of the stone in this segment, on which passersby lay flowers, was possibly inspired by a similar stone from Kurosawa's father's home village in Akita prefecture:
+The idea of the stone in this segment, on which passersby lay flowers, was possibly inspired by a similar stone from Kurosawa's father's home village in Akita Prefecture: